intiocean/intiocean.github.com/source/_posts/2013-03-03-debbie-millman-at-creative-mornings-nyc.markdown

 - quotes
 external-url: http://vimeo.com/22746156
 ---
-A quote from end of a really great presentation titled "[The Top 10 Things I Wish I Knew When I Graduated College](http://vimeo.com/22746156)" by Debbie Millman at the February Creative Mornings in New York.
+A quote from end of a really great presentation titled “[The Top 10 Things I Wish I Knew When I Graduated College](http://vimeo.com/22746156)” by Debbie Millman at the February Creative Mornings in New York.

 {% blockquote %}
 If you think that you're too busy to do something.
 I wanna talk to you about what busy means.
 I think busy is a four letter word.
 I think busy is never about busy in the sane way that sex is not about sex and money is never about money.